From Baltic to Asia, East-West aerial confrontations heat up

 Outside the Baltics, experts say they worry about incidents around the Senkaku Islands between China and Japan, known as the Diaoyutai in Chinese.
 Centuries of ethnic divisions could supercharge matters, they say.

-“You’re talking about sometimes hot-headed young pilots who believe that national honour is at stake,” said one Western official on condition of anonymity.
+“You’re talking about sometimes hot-headed young pilots who believe that national honor is at stake,” said one Western official on condition of anonymity.

 Ultimately, the risks of an accident may diminish over time.